 We offer a number of research based degrees, where students work on self-defined areas of interest in close co-operation with a staff supervisor.
 These are:

-- Master of Philosophy (MPhil), which is designed to encourage interdisciplinary research in the field of the built environment, into which students from a wide variety of undergraduate degrees can enrol.
+Master of Philosophy (MPhil), which is designed to encourage interdisciplinary research in the field of the built environment, into which students from a wide variety of Honours degrees can enrol.

 The minimum period of registration for a masters degree is one year and a PhD two years.
 Admission is dependent on area supervisory capacity within the department.
 All research students are offered a taught course in research methods.
 The contact person for further information on research degrees is Prof Iain Low email@example.com